NoortjevanderHorst/treegrowthmodelling/README.md

 **Note:** When testing on your point clouds, please make sure that:
 - your point cloud represents a single tree (i.e., the tree is segmented out from the background; no ground, no fence...);
-- the tree has an upright orientation (i.e., with Z-axis pointing up).
+- the tree has an upright orientation (i.e., with Z-axis pointing up);
+- the point cloud does not contain excessive noise.

 ---
 ### Citation